TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 #exercise(sub: "Tromino's Pizza II")[
   Tromino's has started to charge a box fees.
 So now given a number of slices, we want to know the minimum number of boxes we can achive the order in.
 Create a list `minBoxPizza` such that if we can buy exactly `n` slices, the list displays `Just` the minimum number of boxes the order can be achived in, and `Nothing` otherwise.
 The list is hence of type `[Maybe Int]`.

-  Hint : Create a helper function to use with the `zipWith` expression ]
+  Hint : Create a helper function to use with the `zipWith` expression.
+]

 One more intresting thing we can talk about is higher dimensional `zip` and `zipWith`.
 One way to talk about them is `zip3 :: [a] -> [b] -> [c] -> [(a,b,c)]` and `zipWith3 :: (a -> b -> c -> d) -> [a] -> [b] -> [c] -> [d]`.
 These are defined exactly how might expect them to be.